TobiasPSP/doneland_sources/Components/Light/LED/Programmable/WS2812/README.md

 ## Secret Revisions

 In 2017 major improvements were backported from its rarely available and expensive successor *WS2813*, however without changing the part number.
-These *improved WS2812B* are still sold as *WS2182B*, making them indistinguishable from their predecessors.
+These *improved WS2812B* are still sold as *WS2182B*, making them indistinguishable from their early siblings under the same name.

 *WS2812B* **LED** can therefore have significantly different properties: